The Science of Conversation

 Taking asynchronous turns also allows for more inclusive conversation.
 Everyone has an equal opportunity to hit the record button.
 This is not the case in synchronous conversations that happen in meetings or calls.
 It’s far too easy for delicate or marginalized voices or opinions to be trampled by the most aggressive or vocal in a synchronous meeting.

 Because of these things, we feel we can confidently say that we are using the science to create a better form of conversation.
 A volley, if you will.
-If this sounds exciting to you, please consider joining our waitlist.
+If this sounds exciting to you, download Volley and invite your team today.